S. Ramachandran Pillai

-S. Ramachandran Pillai (born 7 February 1938) is an Indian politician from Kerala.
+S. Ramachandran Pillai (born 7 February 1938) popularly known as SRP, is an Indian politician from Kerala.
 He is a former Politburo member of the Communist Party of India (Marxist).
 He is the vice president and a former General Secretary of All India Kisan Sabha (Peasants Union).
 He has been imprisoned due to his political work, including during the Emergency 1975–1976.

 Education and early life

 He is from Alappuzha.
 He completed a BA from SD College, Alappuzha and BA BL from the Law Colleges of Thiruvananthapuram and Ernakulam.